Guselkumab (Tremfya)

 • Treatment of moderately to severely active ulcerative colitis (UC) in adults

-Guselkumab is branded as Tremfya (Janssen Biotech, Inc).
-Guselkumab is a human monoclonal IgG1λ antibody that selectively binds to the p19 subunit of interleukin 23 (IL-23) and inhibits its interaction with the IL-23 receptor.
-IL-23 is a naturally occurring cytokine that is involved in normal inflammatory and immune responses.
-Guselkumab inhibits the release of proinflammatory cytokines and chemokines.
+Guselkumab, branded as Tremfya (Janssen Biotech, Inc), is a human monoclonal antibody that selectively binds to the p19 subunit of interleukin 23 (IL-23), effectively blocking its interaction with the IL-23 receptor.
+This prevents the release of proinflammatory cytokines and chemokines, as IL-23 is a naturally occurring cytokine that plays a key role in inflammatory and immune responses.

-Labeled warning and precautions include hypersensitivity reactions and infections.
-Serious hypersensitivity reactions, including anaphylaxis, have been reported with postmarket use of Tremfya.
+Labeled warning and precautions for guselkumab include hypersensitivity reactions, infections, and hepatotoxicity.
+Serious hypersensitivity reactions, including anaphylaxis, have been reported with post-market use of Tremfya.
 Some cases required hospitalization.
 In addition, Tremfya may increase the risk of infection.
 In clinical trials in subjects with plaque psoriasis, infections occurred in 23% of subjects in the Tremfya group versus 21% of subjects in the placebo group through 16 weeks of treatment.
 Upper respiratory tract infections, gastroenteritis, tinea infections, and herpes simplex infections occurred more frequently in the Tremfya group than in the placebo group.
 A similar risk of infection was seen in placebo-controlled trials in subjects with psoriatic arthritis.
+Moreover, a serious adverse reaction of drug-induced liver injury was reported in a clinical trial participant with Crohn’s disease following three doses of a higher than the recommended induction regimen.

 Plaque Psoriasis